 the_big_kahuna_multi_home_host.txt

 ARP files can be used to add hosts as well as MAC addresses for the hosts.
-The following formats are supported:

 to export the ARP table.
 The file format will be as follows: